godotengine/godot-docs/classes/class_basis.rst

 - :ref:`Vector3<class_vector3>`  **get_euler**  **(** **)**

-Return Euler angles (in the XYZ convention: first Z, then Y, and X last) from the matrix.
+Assuming that the matrix is a proper rotation matrix (orthonormal matrix with determinant +1), return Euler angles (in the XYZ convention: first Z, then Y, and X last).
 Returned vector contains the rotation angles in the format (third,second,first).

-This function only works if the matrix represents a proper rotation.

 .. _class_Basis_get_orthogonal_index: